hguturu/hatching_test/README.md

 cd hatching_test

-tox # to re-create the issue
+# to re-create the issue
+tox
+# or
+pip install .
 ```